michaeljosephpurdy/ludumdare51/README.md

 The idea is you own a pizza shop.
 It's the best pizza shop around.
-There are zombies and other undead creatures trying to break in.
+There are zombies coming after your pizza.
 This is because they love pizza and haven't had it since they were alive.
-You must protect your pizza shop, so you place turrets throughout the town to stop them
+You must protect your pizza shop, so you place turrets throughout the town to stop them.
+You must withstand 100 zombies.

 There will be four main gameplay loops, each taking 10 seconds.
 The gameplay loops are:
 * solve as many math facts as you can
   * this is how you earn coins to buy turrets
 * buy turrets or upgrades
-* place turrets or make repairs to existing turrets
+* place turrets
 * withstand a wave of enemies

 ---